clsshgd/gitskills/Driver/Switchtec/Readme.txt

 		 The IP addresses of eth0 of the two canisters in the same chassis need to be set in the same network segment.
 5. The script "auto_load_ntb.sh" is used to auto load switchtec related drivers after rebooting.
    This has been set in the Makefile, you don't need to execute this script separately.
-6. If your kernel version is 4.14.***, you can run "make 4.14_clean" to clean the built files and unload switchtec related drivers.
+6. If your kernel version is 4.14.***, you can run "make 4.14_clean" to clean the built files and unload switchtec and NTB related drivers.

 Changes:
 None.